trimstray/nginx-admins-handbook/README.md

 - high performance caching server
 - full-fledged web platform

 Generally it provides the core of complete web stacks, and is designed to help build scalable web applications.
-For me, it is a one of the best and most important service I've used in my SysAdmin career.
+For me, it is a one of the best and most important service that I used in my SysAdmin career.

 ----